-That night, when she got back up to her room, she took a look in the mirror that stood in the corner and looked at her haggard junkie face, crooked and drug-stained teeth and her bloated face.
-She threw her spare blanket over the mirror to hide the reflection.
+That night, when she got back up to her room, she took a look in the mirror that stood in the corner and looked at her haggard junkie face, crooked and drug-stained teeth and her bloated body.
+She threw one of the old yellow sheets over the mirror to hide the reflection.

-Seventeen years ago, she vowed she would never come back here.
-But then, she was younger, she had a body men would pay to rent and she didn’t have a drug problem.
-She could get and take anything she wanted without the shakes and sickness she got now every time her supply was cut off.
+Seventeen years ago when she left here, she had vowed she would never come back.
+But then, she was younger, she had a body men would pay to rent and she didn’t have a drug problem—she could get and take anything she wanted without the shakes and sickness she got now every time her supply was cut off.

 Staring up at the ceiling, she watched the dust motes float in the moonlight.
-She lay there for a long time, unable to close her eyes or unclench her hands.
-But she must have fallen asleep because she felt the little girl take her hand, unclench the claw and put her little head on June’s chest.
+She lay there for a long time, unable to close her eyes.
+But she must have fallen asleep because she felt Mari take her hand and unclench the clawed fingers and then put her little head on June’s chest.

 “I’m so glad you came back, Junie, I missed you for such a long time.”
 The little girl said in June’s dream.

-On the morning she finally came downstairs, Lester Bailey was pouring himself a shot for breakfast.
+In the morning June came downstairs and saw Lester Bailey pouring himself a shot for breakfast.

 “Want some,” he said, pushing the bottle towards her.

 June just shook her head and poured herself a bowl of Cheerios.
 She went to the fridge to get some milk but there wasn’t any behind all the beer.
-After she took a closer look look at the cereal, she dumped that out too.
-At least he had coffee and a working coffeepot.
+After she took a closer look at the cereal, she dumped it out.
+But at least he had coffee and a working coffeepot.

 “You gonna live here, you cain’t throw away good food like that.” he snapped.

 “Poppa, it had green fuzz growin’ on it.”